openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 ]
 ```

-This is the way to conrol the results appearance.
+This is the way to control the results appearance.
 Each template is mustache string.
 Default fields you can use:
 * full_title